In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-According to our lactating testers, the best-fitting options were the Spectra S1 Plus and Spectra S2 Plus.
-This is somewhat surprising, given that the flanges are plastic and not softer silicone.
-However, they offer flanges in the 24mm and 28mm sizes in the box, and you can purchase 20 mm and 32 mm if you need something different.
-The Lansinoh Manual is the most comfortable fitting non-electric option.
-It comes in two flange sizes and is what the company calls “ComfortFit,” which is soft plastic with a silicone lining on the rim.
-The worst-fitting option is the Haakaa Gen 1.
-This isn't a big surprise as it is a one size fits most, and our testers felt it was more of a one size fits some.
-The flange is fairly stiff, and it didn't latch on easily, which caused some pinching.
+Our lactating testers report that the most comfortable were the Spectra S1 Plus and Spectra S2 Plus.
+This is somewhat surprising because the flanges are plastic and not softer silicone.
+However, they offer 24mm and 28mm flanges in the box, and you can purchase 20 mm and 32 mm.
+The Lansinoh Manual is the most comfortable non-electric option.
+It comes in two flange sizes and is what the company calls “ComfortFit,” which includes a silicone rim lining.
+The worst option is the Haakaa Gen 1.
+It is a one size fits most, and our testers felt it was more of a one size fits a few.
+The flange is stiff, and it didn't latch well, which caused pinching.

 breast pump - the spectra s1 plus offers enough suction variability in both power...